martinkooij/MMM-AfterShip/README.md

 - version 1.2.0.
 Functional release (adding translations, autohide and automatic compactness)

 ## Known issues
-- Tracktry does a reasonably good job in collecting  information from the couriers (at a rate of once every 2 to 3 hours) but is not perfect.
+- The integrators do a reasonably good job in collecting  information from the couriers (with some delays) but are not perfect.
 Use the mirror presentation as a hint.
-Often the websites of the couriers give more detailed information that are not accessible via this API.
+Often the websites of the couriers give more specific information that is not accessible via the API.